Itiviti/performance-trends/README.md

     }
 ```

 # Where to look for the log files?

- Logs are generated in the java temp dir's `durations/` subdirectory (we will make it configurable)
+ By default logs are generated as *.data in the java temp dir's `durations/` subdirectory, but you can change this default using a java agent arg (see section on Java agent args).
+ These are memory mapped binary files which contain text and have a size of 32MB (at least).
+ Each process and thread has it's own file.
+On linux the disk space is lazily occupied, while on Windows 32MB is occupied from the start.
+ After profiling ran you need o compact the files (remove the nulls / empty lines from it).
+See the next section on the easiest way to do this.

 # How can I merge the multiple log files in a single one?

- Just use this linux command (also works in a Git bash from Windows):

- rm -rf *.index && find . -type f -name '\*.data' -exec grep -a '`' {} \; > merged.log && rm -rf *.data

- and then manually copy the resulted *.log file in the logstash input folder (...performance-trends-visualizer/loginput/)

- An automated option is to adapt the input/output folders from `performance-trends/fast-logger/src/main/sh/data_file_compacter.sh`
+ Start shell scipt `performance-trends/fast-logger/src/main/sh/data_file_compacter.sh` like this:

+ ./data_file_compacter.sh

+ from a linux console or Git bash.
- and just run it every time you need to compact data files.
-This script also copies the resulted merged file in the logstash input directory.
+ This script also copies the resulted compacted/merged *.log file in the logstash input directory.
- There is even an IDEA plugin for shell script which allow running it from IDEA.
-On windows you can use the Git bash.
+ Compacting might need a few minutes (depending on the quantity of logged lines available in the *.data files).

 # Markdown?